IZZY1996/NFTS-Data-Streams/README.md

-# NFTS Data Streams
+# Security Audit Tool (SAT) PowerShell module
-This PowerShell Script can be used to find Alternate Data Streams (ADS) that are outside the normal expected types.
-This can be used for threat hunting or forensics on NTFS volumes.
+This PowerShell Module can be used to audit various technologies.
+Currently what it can check is NFTS Alternate Data Streams (ADS) and Microsoft 365 Audit Logs.
+This can be used for threat hunting or forensics.

-Below is an about that will explain the normal behaviors you should expect in an ADS so you know what is normal and what you should look into further.
-This is all just based on what I've seen on my systems and from documents/blogs I've read.
+Bellow is some infomation on ADS if you need some (I'll hopefully just be able to hide that in the module soon)

 # About Alternate Data Streams (ADS)
 It was originally intended to allow for compatibility with Macintosh’s <a href="https://en.wikipedia.org/wiki/Hierarchical_File_System">Hierarchical File System (HFS)</a>